Message Passing Neural PDE Solvers: Background and related work

 \paragraph{Grids and cells} Numerical solvers partition $\sX$ into a finite \emph{grid} $X = \{ c_i \}_{i=1}^N$ of $N$ small non-overlapping volumes called \emph{cells} $c_i \subset \sX$.
 In this work, we focus on grids of rectangular cells.
 Each cell has a center at $\rvx_i$. $\rvu_i^k$ is used to denote the discretized solution in cell $c_i$ and time $t_k$.
 There are two main ways to compute $\rvu_i^k$: sampling $\rvu_i^k = \rvu(t_k, \rvx_i)$ and averaging $\rvu_i^k = \int_{c_i} \rvu(t_k, \rvx) \, \mathrm{d} \rvx$.
 In our notation, omitting an index implies that we use the entire \emph{slice}, so $\rvu^k =(\rvu_1^k, \rvu_2^k, ..., \rvu_N^k)$.

-\paragraph{Method of lines} A common technique to solve temporal PDEs is the \emph{method of lines}~\citep{schiesser2012numerical}.
-The domain $\sX$ is discretized into a grid $X$ and the solution as a vector $\rvu^k$.
+\paragraph{Method of lines} A common technique to solve temporal PDEs is the \emph{method of lines}~\citep{schiesser2012numerical}, discretizing domain $\sX$ and solution $\rvu$ into a grid $X$ and a vector $\rvu^k$.
 We then solve $ \left . \del_t \rvu^t \right |_{t_k} = f(t, \rvu^k) $ for $ t \in [0,T] \ , $ where $f$ is the form of $F$ acting on the vectorized $\rvu^t$ instead of the function $\rvu(t,\rvx)$.
-The only derivative operator is now in time, making it an ordinary differential equation (ODE).
-This ODE can be solved with off-the-shelf ODE solvers~\citep{butcher1987numerical, everhart1985}. $f$ can be formed in different ways by approximating spatial derivatives on the grid.
+The only derivative operator is now in time, making it an ordinary differential equation (ODE), which can be solved with off-the-shelf ODE solvers~\citep{butcher1987numerical, everhart1985}. $f$ can be formed by approximating spatial derivatives on the grid.
 Below are three classical techniques.

 \paragraph{Finite difference method (FDM)} In FDM, spatial derivative operators (e.g.,\, $\del_\rvx$) are replaced with difference operators, called \emph{stencils}.
 For instance, $\del_x u^k |_{x_i}$ might become $(u^k_{i+1} - u_i^k) / (x_{i+1} - x_i)$.
 Principled ways to derive stencils can be found in Appendix \ref{sec:interpolation}.
 FDM is simple and efficient, but suffers poor stability unless the spatial and temporal discretizations are carefully controlled.